Thermal masses and trapped-ion quantum spin models: a self-consistent approach to Yukawa-type interactions in the $\lambda\!\phi^4$ model: Quantum simulation of Yukawa-type models

-As advanced in the introduction, we are interested in the use of trapped-ions as quantum simulators of Yukawa-type spin models, and how the real-time dynamics of the spins can serve to probe the underlying interacting QFT.
-So far, however, we have only discussed the motional degrees of freedom of the ions, leading to the effective QFT~\eqref{eq:lambda_phi_4} in the vicinity of the linear-to-zigzag transition~\eqref{eq:critical_point_classical}.
-As noted in the introduction, the ions also have an atomic structure with many electronic levels, among which one can select a pair of long-lived states to encode the degrees of freedom of a chain of spins $\{\ket{\uparrow_i},\ket{\downarrow_i}\}_{i=1}^{N_1}$.
-These two states can correspond to the so-called optical, hyperfine or Zeeman qubits in trapped-ion quantum computing~\cite{doi:10.1063/1.5088164}.
 In the analog approach to quantum simulation~\cite{Friedenauer2008,Kim2010,Britton2012,doi:10.1126/science.1232296,doi:10.1126/science.1232296,doi:10.1126/science.1251422,Jurcevic2014,Richerme2014,Smith2016,Zhang2017,Tan2021,Morong2021}, these spins are coupled to the transverse phonons of the ion crystal by applying an off-resonant spin-dependent dipole force.
 This force can be obtained by a bichromatic laser beam with a pair of tones $n=1,2$ of frequency (wave-vector) $\omega_{{\rm L},n} (\boldsymbol{k}_{{\rm L},n})$, which are either {\it (i)} symmetrically detuned with respect to the red and blue motional sidebands~\cite{PhysRevLett.82.1971,PhysRevA.62.022311}, or {\it (ii)} far-detuned from the atomic transition~\cite{Leibfried2003,doi:10.1098/rsta.2003.1205}.
 In the following, we consider the second scheme although, as discussed later, the formalism also applies to the former, albeit in a different spin basis.